Jake Burger Player Props: White Sox vs. Rays

 Jake Burger At The Plate

-- Burger is hitting .213 with three doubles, five home runs and five walks.
+- Burger has four doubles, six home runs and six walks while batting .240.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.